 UCI, reaching more than 35 million viewers via its TV networks alone – an increase in growth near 6 percent since 2011– and more than 16 million across its audio platforms, is focused on delivering a branded experience everywhere its audience is by investing and expanding.
 Univision Network has delivered audience and engagement growth across its platforms and ranked as the No. 1 network for Adults 18-34 and 12-34 this summer ahead of ABC, CBS, NBC and FOX.

-Univision’s recent expansion includes new networks focused on sports, telenovelas and news; a joint venture with ABC News to launch an English-language cable network; and the launch of UVideos, the first bilingual digital video network with fully integrated social sharing features.
-In addition, Mr. Falco led the Company’s 50th anniversary celebration by unveiling its new brand logo and tagline, identifying Univision as “the Hispanic Heartbeat of America.”
-To seize the opportunities facing Univision, Mr. Falco has recruited an impressive lineup of executive talent from across the media landscape.
+UCI’s recent expansion includes new networks focused on sports, telenovelas and news; a joint venture with ABC on Fusion, an English-language news, pop culture and satire TV and digital network; a strategic investment in El Rey, the new cable network by renowned filmmaker Robert Rodriguez; UVideos, the first bilingual digital video network with fully integrated social sharing features and the launch of Uforia, the Company’s digital music service.
+In addition, Falco led the Company’s 50th anniversary celebration by unveiling its new brand logo and tagline, identifying Univision as “the Hispanic Heartbeat of America.”

-Mr. Falco holds an M.B.A. in finance and a bachelor’s of science degree, also in finance, from Iona College.
+He holds an M.B.A. in finance and a bachelor’s of science degree, also in finance, from Iona College.
 He received an honorary doctorate from Iona College in 2001.
-Mr. Falco sits on the board of Ronald McDonald House and the Museum of The Moving Image.
+Falco sits on the board of Ronald McDonald House and the Museum of The Moving Image.